Thanks for checking out my site! Allow me to explain a bit about me and my background, and how I might be able to help you on your project.

-Despite my academic training, I am far more comfortable in a client-based setting, which allows me to have a specific purpose for my research, writing, photography, and consulting.
+Despite my academic training, I am far more comfortable in a client-based setting, which allows me to have a specific purpose for my research, writing, and photography.
 I began work as a consulting historian in 1995 as the Senior Historian and Architectural Historian with Brockington and Associates in their Mt.
 Pleasant, SC office.
 I remained there until 2003, when I accepted the position of Senior Cultural Resources Specialist with Kleinschmidt Associates, in their Syracuse, NY office.
 When Kleinschmidt decided to close their office here in Syracuse in 2009, my wife and I decided to stay and I became an independent consultant.

 As a consulting historian, I focus on the documentation of significant historic buildings, engineering and industrial structures, places, and landscapes.
 The work that I do both as a historian and as a photographer, and as an architectural historian for architectural surveys and National Register nominations, contributes to a sort of public memory.
 I am a historian because I see the world in terms of continuity through time, and these physical artifacts are the prods to our memories, helping to make the past present to us.